wchuhao/wchuhao.github.io/README.md

 13. Save the Gemfile
 14. Run ```bundle install``` from the command prompt
 15. Open the file _config.yml
-16. Add changes by running the following in the commmand prompt
+16. Add changes by running the following in the command prompt
 ```
 git add .
 ```